arpit6232/PES-Assignment-5/README.md

     -  Output the derived key DK.

+**Technically, the following is observed:**
+    -  hmac_isha computes the HMAC value for a given key and bytestream, using ISHA as the underlying hash.
+The output is also a 20-byte value.
+    -  pbkdf2_hmac_isha can be used to derive keys of arbitrary length, based on a password and salt specified by the caller.
+The output of PBKDF2 is a derived key, DK, of the length in bytes specified by the dk_len parameter.

 ### Outline of ISHA
 A typical application of the key derivation functions defined here might include the following steps: <br />